-6.3 Monitoring and evaluation
+6.3 Monitoring and Evaluation

 Monitoring and evaluation of the MPRS implementation is key to the achievement of the goals of the MPRS.
 Monitoring of the implementation is to assist in the annual review of the MPRS and its comprehensive review after three years.
-Starting immediately after its launch, MPRS implementation is to be monitored using various indicators provided in the action plan for each component of the MPRS.
-The action plan has outlined a variety of monitoring indicators ranging from input, output, outcome to impact indicators.
-A brief definition of these various levels of indicators are in Box 6.1 below:
+Starting immediately after its launch, MPRS implementation will be monitored using various indicators provided in the action plan for each component of the MPRS.
+The action plan has outlined a variety of monitoring indicators ranging from input and output to outcome and impact indicators.
+Brief definitions of these various levels of indicators are presented in Box 6.1 below:

-Table 6.1 Monitoring indicators
+Table 6.1: Monitoring Indicators